 Rajendra Kumar

 Rajendra Kumar is an Indian actor, best known for Tamil cinema.
-Rajendra Kumar began their career in 1980.
-With 30 credits to their name and an average audience rating of 6.0, Rajendra Kumar remains one of the most prolific and celebrated talents in the industry.
+Rajendra Kumar began their career in 1980 and has been a prominent figure in the industry for over 46 years.
+With 30 credits to their name, Rajendra Kumar remains one of the most prolific and celebrated talents in the industry.
 Spanning 40+ years, Rajendra Kumar's career remains one of the longest and most celebrated in Tamil cinema.

 Genre Breakdown